michg/riscv32_beluga/README.md

 ### https://github.com/mycoboco/beluga compiler with a riscv32-backend and changes for cygwin.

 The riscv-testcases are located in the riscvtst folder.
-To run the tests iverilog (https://github.com/steveicarus/iverilog) and python3 and the following steps are needed:
+To run the tests python3 and iverilog (https://github.com/steveicarus/iverilog) or https://www.veripool.org/wiki/verilator and the following steps are needed:
 1. create the compiler and the binutils from root directory: "make"
+2. in the riscvtst folder either goto iverilog or verilator directory "cd iverilog" || "cd verilator/fatfs/"
-2. in the riscvtst folder create the simulation model: "./buildsim.sh"
+2. build the simulation model: "./buildsim.sh"
-3. in the riscvtst folder run either one testcase  "./run.sh sort",
-4. or all testcases (located in riscvtst/src):  "./runall.sh"
-The results will be placed in riscvtst/result.
+3. in the riscvtst/iverilog folder run either one testcase  "./run.sh sort", or all testcases (located in riscvtst/src):  "./runall.sh" The results will be placed in riscvtst/result.
+4. in the riscvtst/verilator folder compile with  "./buildfw.sh sort",
+   Run the simulation in riscvtst/verilator "./runsim.sh"

 beluga: a standard C compiler
 =============================